-In the world of label printing, there are many different names for the same thing.
+In the world of custom label printing, there are many different names for the same thing.
 You may have heard the terms “underprinting”, “base white”, or “underwhite.”
 In our neck of the woods, we call it “spot white.”

 In the simplest terms, spot white is a primer layer of white that is printed first–before your cyan, magenta, yellow, and black.
 This primer layer of white acts as a barrier between your design and the base material which gives us a blank canvas to print on.